 Getting a cut that’s just a little too short can be the most agonizing feeling ever.
-A bad haircut or a cut that just came out too short for your liking can make you feel like your style is completely thrown off, and you can’t really do anything about it but just wait for it to grow out.
+A bad haircut or a cut that just came out too short for your liking can make you feel like your style is completely thrown off.
+Luckily, time in quarantine has let you grow out your hair in peace.
 As much as we would love a miracle process that made hair grow out overnight, that’s just an impossible task.
 But is there a way to grow hair faster for men, instead of taking forever to get it to the length of your liking?

 Believe it or not, there are actual steps you can take to speed up the process of hair growth!
 Check out some of our tips to make your hair grow out thicker, longer and healthier.

-Of course your hair won’t grow out at lightning speed, but there are ways you can make your hair grow out faster.
-Follow these tips on how to make your hair grow faster for men to turn your short cut into man bun-worthy locks.
+Of course, your hair won’t grow out at lightning speed, but there are ways you can make your hair grow out faster.
+Follow these tips on how to make your hair grow faster for men.
+These tips will help you turn your short cut into man bun-worthy locks in no time.

-Like every other part of your body, a lot depends on genes and what you ingest.
-Which means, if your diet is lacking in hair-friendly nutrients, your hair is more likely to suffer and take a longer process to grow out.
+Like every other part of your body, a lot depends on genes and what you ingest—which means if your diet is lacking in hair-friendly nutrients, your hair is more likely to suffer and take longer to grow out.
 A diet rich in vitamins and minerals is one of the ways to ensure that your hair grows stronger and thicker.

 If you want longer and healthier hair, you have to wash it right, i.e. using a shampoo and conditioner regimen that’s designed to boost the health of your hair and scalp.
 A clean, hydrated scalp is key to promoting hair growth, so try using a shampoo and conditioner that hydrates it.
 One of our favorites is AXE Max Hydrate 2-in-1 Shampoo and Conditioner.